 In a stunningly rational move, the Wi-Fi Alliance (the industry group that sets Wi-Fi standards) has decided to dump the confusing alphabet soup and go with simple version numbers.

-The networking standard previously known as 802.11ax will now be known as Wi-Fi 6, and it’s coming in 2019.
-Here are some answers to common questions about the new standard.
+The networking standard previously known as 802.11ax will now be known as Wi-Fi 6, and it’s the latest major Wi-Fi standard.
+Here are some answers to common questions about it.

 What’s with the new numbers?